Self-organization

 Resolving contradictions at interfaces or how to start a disruptive transformation

-Leadership and self-organization seems to be a contradiction per se.
+Contradictions arise at every system difference.
+Therefore, leadership and self-organization also seem to be a contradiction per se.
 This contradiction can be resolved by enabling leaders to guide their teams towards self-organization, which is one of the most challenging tasks for any leader.
 Now the question arises, why should leaders leave their old path, as it “worked fine so far”?

 Increasing information quantity, quality and flow let every “John Wayne” leader realize that they have to rely on experts in their teams to process the important information.
 Therefore, relation, interaction, and trust level between leaders and their teams become crucial for most decisions they take.
 One danger that emerges from teams at an early cooperation state is that deciders listen only to “pleasant” or “fitting” opinions, advice, or even facts, which can lead to extremely bad long term strategic decisions (as described by Dörner1).